Killer Whales Put On A Show For Whale Watchers On Monterey Bay

 “The grandmother is the head of the family and her offspring all live together.
 The males stay all their lives,” says Black.

-Black and her crew of marine biologists offer daily trips on Monterey Bay during the migration season.
+Black and her crew of marine biologists offer daily excursions on Monterey Bay during the migration season, and all-day trips through December.

 Marine enthusiasts who want to join them can find out more on the Monterey Bay Whale Watch website, gowhales.com.